dnjsxor999/Switch4EAI_V2/docs/SONG_INFO.md

 ### Note
-The Padding(Wait Time) is not fixed value, it depends on your status of network and Nintendo.
-So, Please adjust the Padding(Wait Time) value for your case.
+The padding (wait time) is not a fixed value; it may vary depending on your network conditions and the current status of Nintendo’s servers.
+Please adjust the padding time as needed for your setup, usually within a range of ±1 second.

-(It will not very diversed, please change -1 ~ +1 seconds to Padding Time depending on your status)
+You can use `scripts/preprocess/pad_gmr_pickles.py` to apply custom padding to the songs.
+Note that for `Old_Town_Road`, offline motion is padded with 4.3 seconds, but should wait 11 seconds when running online experiment.